 The Bridgewater Hall, Lower Mosley Street, Manchester, M2 3WS – Visit Now

-Today the hall is home to The Hallé and the BBC Philharmonic orchestras, as well as the Hallé Choir and the Hallé Youth Orchestra and Youth Choir.
+Today the hall is home to The Hallé and the BBC Philharmonic orchestras, as well as the Hallé Choir, the Hallé Youth Orchestra and the Youth Choir.
 It stages around 250 performances each year and attracts the biggest names in classical music.
 It’s not hard to see why.
 Purpose-built, the hall was designed around its acoustic needs: it floats on 280, earthquake-proof isolation springs that mute all external noise – handy given the trams rattling past outside.
 It also houses a £1.2m pipe organ, whose 5,500 pipes cover the entire back wall of the auditorium.

 Admission ChargesFree/see specific concerts for prices

 Services and FacilitiesConcerts, guided tours, shop, bar, café, restaurant

 AccessibilityWheelchair access to all public areas, Bridgewater Hall Access Scheme

 Commercial and hire servicesAvailable for hire